-HEALTHCARE professionals should always be aware of their privileged position in society.
+DOCTORS should all be aware of their privileged position in society.
 There are few professions in which you can question an individual on the most personal aspects of their life, let alone examine them or perform invasive procedures.
-People allow their doctor or dentist or practice nurse this liberty in order to receive appropriate treatment.
-In return they trust professionals not to abuse their position.
-And therein lies the cornerstone of any patient relationship: trust.
+People, or more specifically patients, allow their doctors this liberty in order to receive appropriate treatment.
+In return they trust doctors not to abuse their position.
+And therein lies the cornerstone of any doctor-patient relationship: trust.

-Any doctor would help a stranger on the street suffering a medical emergency and MDDUS provides access to indemnity for such “Good Samaritan acts”.
-And if a nonpatient arrived at the practice door needing immediate assistance, the practice should at minimum assess their need and treat/ signpost as appropriate.
-However, what happens when the situation is not as clear?
+Any doctor would help a stranger on the street suffering a medical emergency and MDDUS provides access to indemnity for such "good Samaritan acts".
+However, what do you do when the situation is not as clear?

-Consider the scenario: a GP meets up with a friend on a Friday evening.
-The friend is going on holiday on Monday and forgot to pick up her repeat prescription for thyroxine medication, which will now run out during the trip.
-Her practice is closed for the weekend so she asks her friend to write the prescription.
-What should the GP do?
+Consider the scenario.
+A friend meets you as your Friday night shift is ending.
+They are going on holiday on Monday and forgot to pick up a repeat prescription for their thyroxine medication, which will now run out during the trip.
+Their practice is closed for the weekend so they ask you to write a prescription to cover them.
+What should you do?

-The GMC states that doctors should, wherever possible, avoid providing medical care to friends or relatives unless in an emergency.
+The GMC states you should, wherever possible, avoid providing medical care to someone close to you unless in an emergency.
 But does this scenario qualify as an emergency?
-After all, the friend is unable to collect the prescription before going on holiday so it is an urgent situation for her.
-Or perhaps it could be argued she is just a friend and not "someone close to you"?
+After all, your friend is unable to collect their prescription before going on holiday so it is an urgent situation for them.
+Or perhaps you could argue they are just a friend and not "someone close to you"?
 If you are going to prescribe how would you do it – can you use a hospital prescription pad because they are entitled to NHS treatment?

-Although one or more of the arguments above may seem persuasive, the GMC’s guidance does start by saying “wherever possible”, implying that a GP should exclude all the other possibilities before making a decision to treat or prescribe.
+Although one or more of the arguments above may seem persuasive, the GMC’s guidance does start by saying "wherever possible", implying that you need to exclude all the other possibilities before you make a decision to treat or prescribe.
 In this case there are lots of other options available.
-For example, the friend could attend one of the many walk-in centres in the UK that are open at weekends.
-Or she could see a doctor in the country she is visiting and obtain a local prescription.
-In this case, by issuing the prescription, the GP is likely not only to fall foul of the GMC’s guidance, but also your own Trust/health board’s prescribing policy and the restrictions within it.
+For example, your friend could attend one of the many walk-in centres in the UK that open at weekends.
+Or they could see a doctor in the country they are visiting and obtain a local prescription.
+By prescribing, in this case, you are likely not only to fall foul of the GMC’s guidance, but also your own Trust/health board’s prescribing policy and the restrictions within it.

 When it comes to maintaining boundaries, another important risk area is social media.
-Patients can often form close bonds with their doctor or dentist and many are tempted to look them up on Facebook and may even send a friend request.
-So what should a GP or dentist do upon receiving a request from a patient?
+Patients can often form close bonds with their doctor and many are tempted to look them up on Facebook and may even send a friend request.
+So what do you do if you receive one from a patient?
 Is it okay to accept?
-Or should these be declined even if it leads to potentially awkward moments later?
+Or should you decline and potentially face awkward moments as you continue to manage their care?

-Declining a friend request may be awkward but how might a doctor or dentist feel knowing a patient had seen personal photos and details of friends and family – or that they had read personal comments posted or received on Facebook?
-Would it make discussing treatment plans or delicate decisions more difficult?
-Would it impact the level of professional trust?
+If you feel declining a friend request may be awkward, imagine how you would feel knowing they had seen your personal photos and details of your friends and family.
+Or that they had read personal comments you had written or received.
+Would you feel as able to discuss treatment plans or difficult decisions with them?
+Do you think it would impact the level of professional trust between you?

-In the case described here, MDDUS would recommend that you decline the friend request and, if the matter is raised by a patient, offer a polite explanation of the importance of maintaining a strictly professional relationship.
-If a patient persists in seeking to engage via social media it may be helpful to discuss the matter with the practice team.
-As with nearly all difficult situations, it is also essential to keep a clear record of everything that is happening at the time it happens.
-It is also worth highlighting to clinicians and other practice staff that they can take steps to minimise the chances of patients making contact via social media.
-Offering guidance to ensure privacy settings are as secure as possible and trying to keep a clear line between professional and personal pages are important.
+In the case described here, MDDUS would recommend that you decline the friend request and, if the matter is raised by your patient, politely explain the importance of maintaining a professional relationship.
+If they persist in seeking to engage with you through social media it may be helpful to get the support of your senior colleagues.
+As with nearly all difficult situations, it is also essential you keep a clear record of everything that is happening at the time it happens.

-But is it ever appropriate for doctors or dentists to become involved with former patients?
-There are no answers or set time limits in such situations and clinicians must always exercise their judgement.
+But is it ever appropriate to become involved with former patients?
+There are no answers or set time limits in such situations and doctors must always exercise their judgement.
 The GMC explains that the more recently a professional relationship with a patient ended, the less likely it is that beginning a personal relationship with that patient would be appropriate.
 The duration of the professional relationship may also be relevant.
-For example, a relationship with a former patient treated over a number of years is more likely to be inappropriate than a relationship with a patient seen in a single consultation.
+For example, a relationship with a former patient you treated over a number of years is more likely to be inappropriate than a relationship with a patient with whom you had a single consultation.
 Much also depends on whether there could be any perceived abuse of position.
-Factors to consider include the amount of time since the patient was last seen in a consultation, whether they are vulnerable and whether family members are still under treatment.
+Factors which you would need to consider include the amount of time since you last saw the patient in a consultation, whether they are vulnerable, and whether you are still treating their family members.